mozilla/dxr/docs/source/development.rst

     dxr index
     dxr serve -a

-You can then surf to http://33.33.33.77:8000/ from the host machine and play around.
+If you're using ``docker-machine``, run ``docker-machine ip default`` to find the address of your VM.
+Then surf to http://*that IP address*:8000/ from the host machine, and explore the index.
+If you're not using ``docker-machine``, the index should be accessible from http://localhost:8000/.

 When you're done, stop the server with :kbd:`Control-C`.

 Workflow